Argument Groups¶

 parser class is defined, with a hint suggesting the correct form.

-Reusing a group instance is an error¶
+Reusing a group instance¶

 import argclass